1. Engage in Environmental Education

 I am a frequent solo traveler and love exploring every corner of the world.
 I have covered several countries in recent years and look forward to seeing more of them.
 I more often explore cities or villages that are covered with nature.
 Be it the beaches or the hills; I prefer to stay around places close to nature.

 I have been close to nature forever.
 I have always tried to use its resources sustainably.
 Being a traveler, I embrace sustainable travel because resources are the reason I am an explorer today.
 It clicked in my mind when I witnessed the exploitation of resources on one of my trips.
 I spotted a large number of travelers depending on private vehicles, accommodations, and stocked food.

 On the other hand, people traveling with a local tour operator have access to common vehicles, sufficient food from local sellers, and accommodation arranged by the local community.
 It empowered social and economic resources for the local communities.

 Travelling with a local tour operator is a sustainable travel solution.
 Previously, I often preferred to travel solo, using my own resources, but I decide to make this change in my travel plans this year.
 Traveling with a local tour operator would be beneficial for a wider travel community because it is cheaper, more beneficial for the local vendors, and lesser use of other resources like transport and fuel.

-Sticking to a resolution can be tough but it is a gradual process.
+Sticking to a commitment can be tough, but it is a gradual process.
 A way to stick to this plan is to write it in my new year journal to keep me motivated.
-You can get started with this change by taking small steps like carrying sustainable activewear to travel.
+You can start with this change by taking small steps like carrying sustainable activewear to travel.
 Contacting local tour contractors before a trip can also be a good start.

 Follow Paulina on Instagram.

-CS Travel Tip: Booking with a local tour operator can go a long way to reduce economic tourism leakage and to benefit local communities impacted the most by tourism.
+CS Travel Tip: Booking with a local tour operator can greatly reduce economic tourism leakage and benefit local communities impacted the most by tourism.